-This is a performance oriented, co-curricular course designed to improve musicianship and skills as vocalists.
+This is a performance-oriented, co-curricular course designed to improve musicianship and skills as vocalists.
 Students will demonstrate knowledge of basic music skills through warmups, reading lessons, tonal recognition, balance within and among selections, choral blend, diction, posture, proper breathing techniques, and sight singing.
-Students will learn about the skill of singing, music theory and history, while participating in different styles of music in preparation for public performance: classical, jazz, pop, show, and dance.
+Students will learn about the skill of singing, music theory, and history while participating in different styles of music in preparation for public performance: classical, jazz, pop, show, and dance.
 Students will gain an appreciation of music from various cultures.
 Performance etiquette and listening skills are refined.
+NOTE: Students may enroll in this course multiple times for credit.